CALL FOR PAPERS - 24th ESCAR EUROPE 2026

 SCIENTIFIC TRACK: FULL PAPERS OF UP TO 15 PAGES

-A full paper should include new research results, case studies, or state-of-the-art reports.
-For a full paper, a significant novelty and originality in the presented results which must not have been previously been published.
+A submission in this track may be up to 15 pages long.
+The paper should include new research results, case studies, or state-of-the-art reports.
+For a full paper, we expect a significant novelty and originality in the presented results which must not have been published previously.
 These papers will undergo a full peer-review and will be included in the proceedings of escar and will have a citable DOI.
-Opt-out of the DOI is possible and publication at escar does not rule out future submission to other conferences.
-Usage of the template provided below is mandatory.
-Submissions must be anonymous with no identifying features on the submissions (such as obvious references).
+Opt-out of the DOI and online publication is possible, and copyright remains fully with the author.
+The use of the template found on the submission page is mandatory.
+Submissions must be anonymous with no identifying features on the submissions (such as author names and obvious references).

-Important Note: Submissions not meeting above's requirements will be a desk reject.
+Important Note 1: Submissions not meeting above's requirements will be a desk reject.
 Marketing driven submissions and submissions that lack details to assess suitability for escar were not well received and almost always rejected in the past.

-Important Note: All submissions must use the templates provided on the website.
+Important Note 2: All submissions must use the templates provided on the website.
 Templates are available either in Word or LaTeX format.

-Submissions must be in PDF format and will be accepted at escar’s submission site.
+Submissions must be in PDF format and will be accepted at our submission site.

 EVENT ORGANIZER